Rikkirt/downloaderone/README.md

 Work in progress...

 WANT
 - LOGGER.
-If error, read error again after popup is gone/Log file system
-- Settings MetaTags in file with Apache Tika
+More traceble and userviewable log.

+LIKE
 - Settings: Make possible to set different audio/video formats

-LIKE
 - Make Tab Play to play the downloads (or as play action in row)
 - No scrollbar horizontal and vertical when resizing
-- Get download url from task when downloading (info panel/dialog.modal)
 - Translations

 RESOLVED
+- Settings MetaTags in file with Apache Tika
+- Get download url from task when downloading (info panel/dialog.modal)
 - Playlist split If "?list=SDSGDGSD" then split it in different downloadTasks (youtube specific).
 Use youtube-dl command (example) 'https://www.youtube.com/watch?v=GpMoRS_9bcM&list=PLrO4SwMB0WVNM9d6bOjHJLZFTux5UuqnL' --flat-playlist --dump-single-json"
 - Make editable datalist initial websites/Combobox is editable
 - Duplicate id nr in table when restarting tasks check id before restart